-The Protective Services Division is comprised of three units – Capitol Patrol, Dignitary Protection, and Aviation.
+The Protective Services Division comprises two units – Capitol Patrol and Dignitary Protection.

 The Capitol Patrol Unit has the primary responsibility to preserve order, prevent and investigate crime, and protect and save from injury persons and property at the Capitol and all state buildings occupied by the State departments and agencies within the State of Alabama, as mandated by Section 32-2-100, Code of Alabama 1975.
 The unit consists of State Troopers who provide security and control the access to the Capitol, State House, and Executive Mansion.
 This includes screening all visitors, state employees, incoming packages and deliveries.
 Assigned personnel also provide routine patrol within the Capitol complex to enhance the security posture of the surrounding area.